SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

         "credsStore": "osxkeychain"  // [!code --]
     }
     ```
 4. Now again run the same login command mentioned in step 1.
-You need to enter your credentials again.
-Enter the credentials as shown in step 2.
-Make sure your credentials are in this form
+You will need to input your docker credentials again.
+Print your config details in the same manner as shown in step 2.
+Ensure your credentials are in this form
     ```json
     {
         "auths": {